MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-create-budgets.md

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **G/L Budgets**, and then choose the related link.
 2. Choose the **Edit List** action, and then fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
 3. Choose the **Edit Budget** action.
-4. At the top of the **Budget** window, fill in the fields as necessary to define what is displayed.
+4. At the top of the **Budget** page, fill in the fields as necessary to define what is displayed.

     Only entries that contain the budget name that you entered in the **budget Name** field are shown.
 Because the budget name has just been created, there are no entries that match the filter.
-Therefore, the window is empty.
+Therefore, the page is empty.
 5. To enter an amount, choose the relevant cell in the matrix.
-The **G/L Budget Entries** window opens.
+The **G/L Budget Entries** page opens.
 6. Create a new line and fill in the **Amount** field.
-Close the **G/L Budget Entries** window.
+Close the **G/L Budget Entries** page.
 7. Repeat steps 5 and 6 until you have entered all of the budget amounts.

 > [!NOTE]